211 – Workers’ Compensation Injury and Illness Reporting

-In the event the injured employee is unable to report the injury, the notified supervisor shall be responsible for ensuring that the First Report of Injury (TWCC1) is completed and submitted to the Human Resources Payroll Section within twenty-four (24) hours.
+A. In the event the injured employee is unable to report the injury, the notified supervisor will be responsible for ensuring that the First Report of Injury (TWCC1) is completed and submitted to the HR Payroll Section within twenty-four (24) hours.

-The First Report of Injury (TWCC1) will be forwarded to the attention of the Human Resources Payroll Section immediately after the report is completed.
+B. The First Report of Injury (TWCC1) will be forwarded to the attention of the HR Payroll Section immediately after the report is completed.

-First Reports of Injury shall be turned in the day the injury is reported.
-Reports shall not be delayed if the required information is unavailable.
-Incomplete reports shall be forwarded to the Payroll section with the notation that a completed report will be sent when available.
+2. First Reports of Injury will be turned in the day the injury is reported.
+Reports will not be delayed if the required information is unavailable.
+Incomplete reports will be forwarded to the Payroll section with the notation that a completed report will be sent when available.

-Each subsequent absence that is claimed to be a result of the incident causing the First Report of Injury (TWCC1) to be submitted shall be supported through the use of the Supplemental Report of Injury (TWCC6).
+I. Each subsequent absence that is claimed to be a result of the incident causing the First Report of Injury (TWCC1) to be submitted will be supported through the use of the Supplemental Report of Injury (TWCC6).

 Requests for information pertaining to workers’ compensation reporting requirements should be directed to the Payroll section.